Basic Purpose and Function:

-Accomplishes material takeoffs and obtain product or service information, such as price, availability, designated technical representative requirements and delivery schedule (identifying long lead materials).
+Accomplishes material takeoffs and obtains product or service information, such as price, availability, designated technical representative requirements, and delivery schedule (identifying long-lead materials).

 Prepares cost proposals and estimates to include reports to production that provide production labor estimates, material estimates, sub-estimates, and production man-hours to the trade level.

-Ensures that an estimate is current, complete, accurate, and is developed in a timely manner.
+Ensures that an estimate is current, complete, accurate, and developed in a timely manner.

 Must be able to identify risk and propose mitigation strategies.